Skip to main content

 The course has a modular structure, whereby you will take 14 units at the rate of four per year in the first, second and fourth years, plus two in the third year, which is spent working or studying abroad.
 Most modules contain an element of assessed coursework, which contributes to the final mark awarded.

 Your first year is formative, though your results will determine whether you can progress to the second year.
-Your second and fourth year results, alongside those of the third year spent abroad, will contribute to your final degree classifcation.
+Your second and fourth year results, alongside those of the third year spent abroad, will contribute to your final degree classification.
 Work completed in your fourth year will count for a larger proportion of the result.

 In Modern Languages you will also take a study skills module during your first year, designed to equip you with and enhance the writing skills you will need to be successful in your degree.
 This module does not count towards your final degree award but you are required to pass it to progress to your second year.